Lakshyapachkhede/Lakshyapachkhede/README.md

 ### About Me

-🚀 I'm passionate about Python, web development, and diving into the world of AI/ML.
+🚀 I'm passionate about Python, web development, and Andriod development.

-🌱 Currently, I'm on an adventurous journey learning Python, mastering Data Structures and Algorithms, and honing my skills in web development.
+🌱 Currently, I'm on an adventurous journey learning Python, mastering Data Structures and Algorithms, and honing my skills in web development/Andriod Development.

 👯 I'm excited to collaborate with like-minded, passionate individuals on innovative projects that push boundaries and make a difference.